 What types of comparisons can be made within and across levels?

-Scale scores are presented on non-stimulus prompt reports.
+A second set of comparative data are average scale scores.
 The most important thing to note about scale scores within a genre is that they are developed in such a way as to enable comparisons across different writing prompts, grades, and times of year.
 When evaluating average scale scores, remember that they are influenced by group size and are genre-specific.
 Caution should be taken when interpreting average scale scores when group size is small.

 What are the WrAP Online System Requirements?